 Montrose is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Montrose is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Montrose who work in office and administrative support (12.47%), management occupations (8.82%), and sales jobs (8.45%).
+There are especially a lot of people living in Montrose who work in office and administrative support (13.52%), sales jobs (9.43%), and management occupations (8.27%).

+Montrose is a very ethnically-diverse city.
 The people who call Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montrose residents report their race to be White, followed by Native American.
 Montrose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.36% of the city’s residents.
+People of Hispanic or Latino origin account for 22.24% of the city’s residents.
 Important ancestries of people in Montrose include English, Irish, Italian, and Polish.

 The most common language spoken in Montrose is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Vietnamese.